alejandrochang/StudyGuideNotes/javascript.md

 ### What happens when you enable strict mode in javascript?
-You cannot create variables/functions without declaring them first, you cannot delete a variable/function once declared and assigned,
+You cannot create variables/functions without declaring them first, you cannot delete a variable/functions once declared and assigned.
+'This' holds the value of undefined in global functions and in anonymous functions that are not bound to any object.

 ### How does the rest/spread operator work in JS?
 Rest (...args) can be passed into a function as a variable that accepts any number of arguments